 For guidance on how to do a fire safety plan, check out how to make a fire safety plan, or this example from the City of Kelowna.

-The District of Squamish will issue up to 18 STR Temporary Use Permits (TUPs) for STR use of Secondary Suites or Accessory Dwellings in 2022.
-These TUPs allow for non-principal residences to be short-term rented on a temporary basis (initial 2-year term) and are intended to support tourism while protecting rental housing stock in the community.
+The District of Squamish will issue up to 30 STR Temporary Use Permits (TUPs) for short-term rental of non-principal residences within Secondary Suites or Accessory Dwellings.
+These TUPs allow short-term rental on a temporary basis where not otherwise permitted within the District's zoning bylaw and are intended to support tourism while protecting rental housing stock in the community.
+TUPs will now be issued for a 3-year term, with 1 renewal opportunity for an additional 3 year term.

 Step 1: Check to see if you’re eligible to apply for TUP